aman556/tce/docs/site/content/docs/latest/vsphere-cluster.md

 ## Configure DHCP Reservations for the Control Plane Nodes

 After you deploy a cluster to vSphere, each control plane node requires a static IP address.
 This includes both management and Tanzu Kubernetes clusters.
-These static IP addresses are required in addition to the static IP address that you assigned to Kube-VIP when you deploy a managment cluster.
+These static IP addresses are required in addition to the static IP address that you assigned to Kube-VIP when you deploy a management cluster.

 To make the IP addresses that your DHCP server assigned to the control plane nodes static, you can configure a DHCP reservation for each control plane node in the cluster.
 For instructions on how to configure DHCP reservations, see your DHCP server documentation.